Horlar-1st/Practices/README.md

 This is a simple Python project showcasing basic programming and numerical analysis techniques.
 It includes:

-- 📆 **Age Calculator** – Computes age from a given date of birth
+- 📆 **Age Calculator** – Computes age from a given date of birth.
-- **Bisection Method** - Solve for the root of non-linear equation
+- **Bisection Method** - Solve for the root of non-linear equation.
+- **Lagrange's Polynomial** - Computes the lagrange's polynomial of given sets of input.
-- 🧮 **Numerical Differentiation** – Approximates derivatives of functions
+- 🧮 **Numerical Differentiation** – Approximates derivatives of functions.
-- ∫ **Numerical Integration** – Calculates definite integrals using numerical methods
+- ∫ **Numerical Integration** – Calculates definite integrals using numerical methods.

 ---